 First things first: figure out what kind of HVAC your potential new home has in place.
 Older houses typically host boilers and heat pumps, while new builds have scrolling compressors or a condensing furnace.
 The average system has a lifespan of 10 to 15 years.
 Ask how old the HVAC unit is to gauge the likelihood of needing to purchase a replacement.

 Bonus: Find out what powers your HVAC.
-Knowing whether it is fueled through gas, electricity, or geothermal energy is handy when figuring future costs.
+Knowing whether it is fueled through gas, electricity, or geothermal energy is handy when figuring out future costs.

 History & Warranty